turtletabletop/3x5macropad/journal.md

 Order from JLCPCB because they can assemble the PCB with the parts soldered on for me

+### things to work on tomorrow:
+- figure out the full PCB design, finalize it
+- design a good-looking case for the board
+- start looking at qmk

 ## Day 2 (July 19, 2026)